ALCHEMY

 “Earth laughs in flowers” – Ralph Waldo

-As the dawn of autumn slowly dulls the summer’s glow, golden season memories never fade…
+As the dawn of autumn slowly softens the glow of summer, memories of the golden season never truly fade.

-October is its own in-between golden season, an ephemeral time of vibrant moments that dance us into autumn with lingering memories of endless sun-drenched days.
-Though this year has differed from its predecessors, the magic of the golden season has flourished with vivid memories of endless fields of blooms and fluttering butterflies.
+October exists in its own in-between light — an ephemeral season suspended between warmth and stillness, where vivid moments gently carry us into autumn with lingering memories of endless sun-drenched days.
+Though this year unfolded differently than those before it, the magic of the golden season remained — alive in endless fields of blooms, fluttering butterflies, and fleeting moments held in light.

-For this past summer collection, the stars aligned in an unexpected way.
-I was honored and excited to work with friend, muse, and collaborator Danielle Fortin to shoot the first of a four-part series of our Fil de Vie Collection in California, with frames that harkened back to a quintessential day in Provence.
+For this past summer collection, the stars aligned in the most unexpected way.
+I was deeply honored to collaborate with friend, muse, and longtime creative spirit Danielle Fortin to photograph the first chapter of our four-part Fil de Vie collection in California — capturing frames that quietly echoed the romance of a day in Provence.

-Most recently Danielle invited me to her Boston sanctuary to capture her in our Flora Gown at the golden hour of the day.
-In a traditional Bostonian brownstone nestled in the Back Bay, livable layers of silk danced, carefully painted with a fleeting palette of late-blooming wildflowers, petal-like ruffles and a sweetly playful disposition overflowing with vivacity.
-The dramatically elegant silhouette is reminiscent of delicate monarch wings – a true homage to the golden season, making even the laziest of days into an occasion to remember.
+Most recently, Danielle welcomed me into her Boston sanctuary to photograph her in our Flora Gown during the golden hour of the day.
+Within a traditional brownstone nestled in Back Bay, layers of silk moved softly through the space — painted with a fleeting palette of late-blooming wildflowers, petal-like ruffles, and a playful sense of femininity overflowing with life.

-The Flora Dress is part of a storied movement – a collection of sustainable treasures of silk, hand-made construction, and with the highest of ethical standards.
-Alive with richness & fluidity, each detail was designed to cherish the feeling of the end of summer – carrying one through the end of a season, and into the beginning of the next.
+The Flora Dress is part of a larger story — a collection of sustainable silk heirlooms shaped through hand-crafted construction and created with the highest ethical intention.
+Alive with fluidity and richness, each detail was designed to preserve the feeling of late summer — carrying one softly from the end of a season into the beginning of another.

 FOR THE OCEANS